blue-build/cli/README.md

 ### Distrobox Dev build

-If you would like to run the latest build from repository before a release is built.
+If you would like to run the latest build from the repository before a release is built.

 ```bash
 $ distrobox create -i ghcr.io/blue-build/cli:main -n bluebuild-dev